PrairieLearn/PrairieLearn/doc/installing.md

         docker run -it -p 3000:3000 prairielearn/prairielearn

-    This will run PrairieLearn with the Example Course.
-Type Control-C to stop the PrairieLearn server after you are done.
+    This will run PrairieLearn with the example course.

 1. Open a web browser and connect to http://localhost:3000/pl

+1. When you are finished with PrairieLearn, type Control-C on the commandline where your ran the server to stop it.

 1. To use your own course, point Docker to the correct directory with:

         docker run -it -p 3000:3000 -v /path/to/course:/course prairielearn/prairielearn

-    Type Control-C to stop the PrairieLearn server after you are done.

 ### Upgrading PrairieLearn with Docker